 Eucalyptus oil contains citronellal, which has analgesic and anti-inflammatory properties.
 It can open up the lungs and sinuses, improving circulation and reducing allergy symptoms.
 Studies have also shown = it produces a cold sensation in the nose that helps improve airflow.

 Lemon oil helps support the lymphatic system drainage, which can relieve a stuffy nose.
 It also helps people overcome respiratory conditions and helps relieve coughs.
 Because it’s acidic, it has also been used to act as a bug repellant and anti-microbial substance.

 Tea tree oil is one of the most popular essential oil.
 It can destroy airborne pathogens that cause allergies and acts as an antiseptic agent.
 It also has anti-inflammatory properties, which can help relieve allergy symptoms such as inflamed nostrils and sinuses.

 Remember, if you’re using essential oils to help relieve some allergy symptoms, make sure you’re not allergic to one of the oils before beginning to use it.
 Likewise, some essential oils are not safe for pets to inhale and touch.
 If you own a pet, do some research regarding which essential oils are safe to use around them.
-However, if you’d like to discuss treating your allergies with medication in addition to essential oils, talk to our skilled Hollywood, Florida, sinus allergists at the South Florida Sinus and Allergy Center, Inc. We pride ourselves on being at the cutting edge of technology and techniques in helping people manage their allergy symptoms.
+However, if you’d like to discuss treating your allergies with medication in addition to essential oils, talk to our skilled Hollywood, Florida, sinus allergists at the Florida Sinus & Snoring Specialists, Inc. We pride ourselves on being at the cutting edge of technology and techniques in helping people manage their allergy symptoms.
 Whether you need to be tested for allergies or you’re interested in allergy injections, we can help.